-Yesterday while waiting on breakfast, see November 27, 2016, my kids had decided to write letters to Santa.
+Yesterday while waiting for breakfast, see November 27, 2016, my kids had decided to write letters to Santa.
 I didn’t tell them that Santa had already finished his shopping here and I was a little curious to see what they would write.

 They got out some scrap paper, their school boxes, and the crayons.
 Everyone began working on their letters and they started out quietly but got more excited as they smelled the Monkey Bread.
 When the timer went off that signaled the kids to clear the table and get ready to eat.
 They brought their letters and left them on the kitchen island.
 As they ate I opened the letters and was pleasantly surprised.
 I think my heart was doing a happy dance and probably still is.

 I expected to find endless lists of things they wanted.
 The boys have been into dinosaurs for so long that roaring, growling, and walking like dinosaurs is second nature to them.
-The girls of course see an occasional commercial when Grandpa has the TV on and they have expressed interests in the latest dolls, shoes, or whatever new toys are advertised.
-My 14 year old is into Star Wars, robots, and anything his younger brothers are playing with.
+The girls, of course, see an occasional commercial when Grandpa has the TV on and they have expressed interests in the latest dolls, shoes, or whatever new toys are advertised.
+My 14-year-old is into Star Wars, robots, and anything his younger brothers are playing with.

 The first one I opened was from two of the kids and goes:

 I love you Santa

 I love you Santa.
 The end.

 It also had a picture of a colorful igloo on the back side of it.

 The second letter I opened was from two more of the kids and goes: